yohn-dezmon/map-reduce-final/README.md

 this data set which lists Movies and their genres here:
 https://grouplens.org/datasets/movielens/

-My MapReduce java code for this project can be found in the src/main/java/finalproj.
+The MapReduce java code for this project can be found in the src/main/java/finalproj.
 The models that resulted from my use of Avro schemas can be found in finalproj.model.